-Carrie Fisher, Debbie Reynolds Memorial: Stars Wars’ R2D2 And Others Pay Tribute
+Carrie Fisher, Debbie Reynolds Memorial: ‘Stars Wars’ R2D2, Others Pay Tribute

-Carrie Fisher and Debbie Reynolds’ memorial was held today at Hollywood’s Forest Lawn and from multiple media reports, there were very few dry eyes to be seen.
-Even Star Wars’ R2D2 made an appearance, USA Today reports.
+Carrie Fisher and Debbie Reynolds’ memorial was held today at Hollywood’s Forest Lawn, and from multiple media reports, there were very few dry eyes to be seen.
+Even Star Wars‘ R2D2 made an appearance, USA Today reports.
 Some of the other stars in attendance included comedian Dan Akroyd and actress Ruta Lee.
-There were performances by the The Gay Men’s Chorus of Los Angeles and the Debbie Reynolds Dance Company plus montages of some of Reynolds’ and Fishers’ greatest cinematic moments.
+There were performances by the The Gay Men’s Chorus of Los Angeles and the Debbie Reynolds Dance Company, plus montages of some of Reynolds’ and Fishers’ greatest cinematic moments.

-“We shouldn’t be here so soon in our lives,” Aykroyd, Akroyd said of the woman who brought the iconic Princess Leia to life.
-As USA Today notes, Akroyd and Fisher were engaged to be married for a short time in the 70s before her marriage to Paul Simon.
-Dan shared that even thought they never ended up exchanging vow, they did get their blood tests done.
+“We shouldn’t be here so soon in our lives,” Aykroyd said of the woman who brought the iconic Princess Leia to life.
+As USA Today notes, Akroyd and Fisher were engaged to be married for a short time in the ’70s before her marriage to Paul Simon.
+Dan shared that even though they never ended up exchanging vows, they did get their blood tests done.
 He added that if they had ever had a child, it would be Todd Fisher.
 Todd is Reynolds’ son and Carrie Fisher’s brother.

 Photos: Memorable moments from the public memorial for Carrie Fisher and Debbie Reynolds. https://t.co/xZ0CSgVRO0 pic.twitter.com/dMdDUAZMJB